php-fig/fig-standards/proposed/psr-1-coding-style-guide/0200-indenting-and-line-length.md

 > strings of text, not about the technical considerations of terminals and
 > text-editors.

--- "Line Length, Volume, and Density"
+-- Line Length, Volume, and Density,
    <http://paul-m-jones.com/archives/276>